Labor force in the United States: The Great Resignation

 The pandemic created a shift in the labor market where workers began voluntarily leaving their jobs in large numbers.
-The U.S. Bureau of Labor Statistics states by July 2021 4 million workers had voluntarily separated from their employer.
+By July 2021, 4 million workers had voluntarily separated from their employer.
 A number of factors were impacting the trend which started in early 2021.
-With the large shift to working from home, and the risks associated with returning to unsafe working conditions, lack of childcare, coupled with a labor market where one can leave a job and higher pay elsewhere, and overall employee burnout, employers were experiencing higher turnover rates with little evidence of slowdown.
+With the risks associated with returning to unsafe working conditions, lack of childcare, and overall employee burnout, employers were experiencing higher turnover rates with little evidence of slowdown.
 According to the U.S. Chamber of Commerce, all industries in the U.S. labor market were impacted with highest numbers in hospitality and healthcare, while construction, mining, and oil/gas industries saw little to no impact.

-A SHRM survey found that Millennials and Gen Z have a higher probably to look for new work than Baby Boomers and Gen X. The findings cite a desire to seek employment that will allow them to live a more balanced life, and having access to growth opportunities lacking in their current roles, for the workforce exodus of their respondents.
-These reasons are not isolated to the SHRM respondents, however.
-A shift in worker attitudes, overall priorities, and perception of their relationship with their jobs is a symptom of the pandemic, which forced many to drastically change the way they work and live.
+A Society for Human Resource Management (SHRM) survey found that younger people were less likely to leave the workforce than older generations.

+A shift in worker attitudes, overall priorities, and perception of their relationship with their jobs was a symptom of the pandemic, which forced many to drastically change the way they work and live.
+For example, some workers developed a quiet quitting mindset by deliberately limiting their work activities to formal job descriptions, meeting yet not exceeding the preestablished expectations, and never volunteering for additional tasks.
-The shifting sentiment of workers during a time of instability, women's rate of exit were twice that of men, according to Texas A&M University Organizational Psychologist, Anthony Klotz, who also coined the term "The Great Resignation."
-As a result, their participation in the labor force is at a 30-year low.